terminal-labs/rambo/docs/INSTALL.md

 There are no additional dependencies for Mac, however, LXC cannot be used as a provider at this time.

 ### Install Vagrant Plugins:
 Run the setup bash script.
-Download it from https://raw.githubusercontent.com/terminal-labs/rambo/master/rambo/setup.sh and run it or run it from your installed Rambo source (in `rambo/setup.sh`):
+Download it from https://raw.githubusercontent.com/terminal-labs/rambo/master/rambo/setup.sh and run it, or run it from your installed Rambo source (in `rambo/setup.sh`):

 ```
  bash setup.sh